diagrams/diagrams-doc/web/documentation.markdown

 * [Quick start tutorial](/doc/quickstart.html) --- get
   started making simple diagrams quickly.
+* [Vectors and points](/doc/vector.html) -- learn how to work with vectors and points.
 * [Segments, trails, and paths](/doc/paths.html)
 * [How to write diagrams tutorials](/doc/tutorials.html) --- how to
   write one of these here things, and have it included in this list!